-profitability through better product mix management, procurement efficiencies, focused on expanding the share of high-margin SKUs, streamlining working capital, costs through increased use automation.
-These efforts are designed to enhance our operational agility and drive steady value creation,
+As we scale, we remain focused on improving profitability through better product mix management, procurement efficiencies, and supply chain rationalization.
+We are focused on expanding the share of high-margin SKUs, streamlining working capital, and lowering operating costs through increased use of technology and automation.
+These efforts are designed to enhance our operational agility and drive steady value creation, regardless of market conditions.